Engee documentation

 end

-Here we define a add function that takes two arguments and returns their sum.
-We can write the same function in a shorter form:
+Here we define the add function, which takes two arguments and returns their sum.
+You can write the same function in a shorter form.:

 add2(a, b) = a + b